-As temperatures begin to rapidly climb and summer quickly approaches, we scramble to find ways to keep cool.
-Here are five ways to beat the heat on Long Island this summer.
+As temperatures begin to rapidly climb, we scramble to find ways to keep cool.
+But don’t sweat it — here are five ways to beat the heat on Long Island this summer.

 Whether you’re a young adult going with friends or you’re bringing your own kids, water parks are great options to help fight off the summer heat.
 While there is only one complete water park on Long Island, there are a few other amusement parks to consider.
 If you’re less interested in rides and more interested in relaxing by the pool but don’t have your own, there are quite a few public pool options.